wp-plugins/affiliates/readme.txt

 14. Generated Affiliate Area page - This is what an affiliate sees on the page when logged in.

 == Changelog ==

+= 2.1.1 =
+* Added shortcode to render the referrer's id.

 = 2.1.0 =
 * Added Lithuanian translation.